USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 ## Considered Options (Authorization - CMS & analytics)

-_The below options assume that we have decided to use CAC authentication for both platforms.
+_The below options assume that we have decided to use SAML / CAC authentication for both platforms.
 For any platform that might use username/password instead, authorization can be handled with the respective platform’s built-in role/permission management capabilities._

 - Manage all roles within the SAML identity provider directory
 - **Maintain 2 roles within the SAML identity provider directory -- admin, and everyone else -- and further segment "everyone else" into more specific roles managed within each platform**